 This is a list of atypical non-fiction books.
 Some have been celebrated elsewhere, but I am sure no two of them in the same place.
 What a glut of excellence!
 Life is so short.

+Editor's Note: This blog was published in January 2010 in Deborama's Book Reviews and Store, my old book blog in the UK.
+I decided to re-do it a bit and publish it in real-time, rather than in its spot in the transferred posts.
 I just want to add that John Davidson is one of my favorite of all the dead poets.
 Most, not all, of my favorite living poets are actually songwriters, and a bleak lot they are, too: Leonard Cohen, Joni Mitchell, Townes Van Zandt (oops, he's dead!) and now joining them is John Darnielle.
+Links to all the relevant works are below.

 I have been listening to the most recent Mountain Goats album, Life of the World to Come.
 My son Carey turned me on to this excellent group, with its poetic, often cryptic lyrics by the singer songwriter and leader John Darnielle.
 For some reason, I have noticed an influence, a precursor, very unlikely, and I doubt JD is even aware of this poet from over 100 years ago - John Davidson.